Upon being arrested for impaired driving the driver receives immediate penalties of:

 Insurance rates are dramatically affected for drivers convicted of impaired driving.

-Insurance companies will either cancel the insurance policy or put the driver into high risk or facility insurance rates of over $10,000 for 5 to 10 years.
+Many insurance companies will either cancel the policy or put the driver into high risk or facility insurance rates of over $10,000 for 5 to 10 years.

 The effects on the insurance rates is in itself a reason to fight the charges…